yutaplug/Aliucord/themer/index.md

 Final result should be `file://storage/emulated/0/Example/Example.jpg`

+**Note:** GitLab, Imgbb & Imgur also work.

 ## How to set a custom font
 First of all, you need to enable the `Enable Custom Fonts` option in Themer settings.

 GitHub:
-- Create a github account
+- Create a GitHub account
 - Create a repo (make sure its public)
 - Click add file and upload the font
 - Once uploaded, click its name